eclipse-keyple/keyple-website/content/components-java/standard-reader-plugins/keyple-plugin-cardresource-java-lib.md

 Therefore, it should be used only by application developers.

-The plugin's primary role is to allocate readers with smart cards, such as a SAM, already inserted and selected.
-The allocation process is based on the profile identifiers used to configure the **Card Resource Service**.
+The main role of the plugin is to allow remote access to the **Card Resource Service** via the **Keyple Distributed Solution** components.
+It provides an interface for allocating and deallocating readers by profiles that are part of those configured at the **Card Resource Service** level.

+A typical use would be for the realization of a server providing cryptographic services through a pool of SAMs, each inserted in a dedicated PC/SC reader.

 ## Documentation